shinilornekora/automated-dependency-system/README.md

 Acronyms
 - UP = unprotected - any developer can execute it
-- SP = semi-protected -
+- SP = semi-protected - function has common and protected scripts
-- FP = fully-protected
+- FP = fully-protected - only maintainer can execute

 ### Integration:
 You can also import and use ADS programmatically in your own build scripts: